kleinbottle/css-colors/src/readme-test.typ

 == README Code Samples and Results

-A CSS color may be invoked with `css("colorname")` wherever Typst expects a color value.
+A CSS color may be invoked with `css("color-name")` wherever Typst expects a color value.

 + Coloring text.